OIT-ADS-Web/lettrics/README.markdown

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your changes: Please run the tests and, in most cases, add a failing test of your own.
+To run the tests (you will need Firefox version < 29):

+    bundle install
+    rspec ./spec

-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 Please be sure to test any new features and to run the current test suite with RSpec.